lolo101/MsgViewer/README.md

 java -jar msgviewer.jar
 ```

-In the GUI, you may open a message with the 'Open File' menu item or by dropping a message file in the window.
+In the GUI, you may open a message with the 'Open File' menu item or drop a message file in the window.

 You may also open multiple messages at once by dropping a list of message files,
 a flat file with paths to message files or a selection of paths.